-Fig. S1.
-Electrical properties of a conventional VCM device.
-(A) Exemplary I-V characteristic of a conventional VCM: Pt/Ta2O5/Ta/Pt device.
-(B) Endurance test showing the high resistive state resistance (RHRS) and low resistive state resistance (RLRS) values as a function of switching cycles.
+Supplementary Fig. 1.
+Electrical properties of a conventional VCM device. a, Exemplary I-V characteristic of a conventional VCM: Pt/Ta2O5/Ta/Pt device. b, Endurance test showing the high resistive state resistance (RHRS) and low resistive state resistance (RLRS) values as a function of switching cycles.
 No distinct degradation was observed after five thousand cycles.
 The resistances at HRS and LRS were read at −200 mV.